apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

             yield TriggerEvent(self.moment)

-This is a very simplified version of Airflow's ``DateTimeTrigger``, and you can see several things here:
+The code example shows several things:

 * ``__init__`` and ``serialize`` are written as a pair.
 The trigger is instantiated once when it is submitted by the operator as part of its deferral request, then serialized and re-instantiated on any *triggerer* process that runs the trigger.
-* The ``run`` method is declared as an ``async def``, as it *must* be asynchronous, and uses ``asyncio.sleep`` rather than the regular ``time.sleep`` (as that would block the process).
+* The ``run`` method is declared as an ``async def``, as it *must* be asynchronous, and uses ``asyncio.sleep`` rather than the regular ``time.sleep`` (because that would block the process).
 * When it emits its event it packs ``self.moment`` in there, so if this trigger is being run redundantly on multiple hosts, the event can be de-duplicated.

 Triggers can be as complex or as simple as you want, provided they meet the design constraints.
 They can run in a highly-available fashion, and are auto-distributed among hosts running the *triggerer*.
 We encourage you to avoid any kind of persistent state in a trigger.
 Triggers should get everything they need from their ``__init__``, so they can be serialized and moved around freely.

 If you are new to writing asynchronous Python, be very careful when writing your ``run()`` method.
-Python's async model means that any code that does not correctly ``await`` when it does a blocking operation blocks the *entire process*.
-Airflow will attempt to detect this and warn you in the triggerer logs when it happens, but we strongly suggest you set the variable ``PYTHONASYNCIODEBUG=1`` when you are writing your trigger to enable extra checks from Python to make sure you're writing non-blocking code.
-Be especially careful when doing filesystem calls, as if the underlying filesystem is network-backed it may be blocking.
+Python's async model means that code can block the entire process if it does not correctly ``await`` when it does a blocking operation.
+Airflow attempts to detect process blocking code and warn you in the triggerer logs when it happens.
+You can enable extra checks by Python by setting the variable ``PYTHONASYNCIODEBUG=1`` when you are writing your trigger to make sure you're writing non-blocking code.
+Be especially careful when doing filesystem calls, because if the underlying filesystem is network-backed, it can be blocking.

 High Availability
 -----------------

-Triggers are designed to be highly-available.
-If you want to run a highly-available setup, run multiple copies of ``triggerer`` on multiple hosts.
+Triggers are designed to work in high availability (HA) architecture.
+If you want to run a high availability setup, run multiple copies of ``triggerer`` on multiple hosts.
 Much like ``scheduler``, they automatically co-exist with correct locking and HA.

 Depending on how much work the triggers are doing, you can fit hundreds to tens of thousands of triggers on a single ``triggerer`` host.
 By default, every ``triggerer`` has a capacity of 1000 triggers that it can try to run at once.
 You can change the number of triggers that can run simultaneously with the ``--capacity`` argument.
 If you have more triggers trying to run than you have capacity across all of your ``triggerer`` processes, some triggers will be delayed from running until others have completed.